Nexstar Media Charitable Foundation donates $5,000 to the North Carolina Museum of Natural Sciences

-“We are so fortunate here in the East to have a location like this that’s so accessible to kids and so accessible to families and we are just really really happy to be able to support that,” said Amy Doane, VP & GM of WNCT-TV.
+“We are so fortunate here in the East to have a location like this that’s so accessible to kids and so accessible to families and we are just really really happy to be able to support that,” said Amy Doane, vice president and general manager of WNCT-TV.

 “It makes us feel supported and makes us know that our parent company supports Eastern North Carolina,” said Doane.

-Museum directors say this check is coming at the right time, as covid put a major halt to their work.
+Museum directors say this check is coming at the right time, as COVID-19 put a major halt to their work.
 The museum saw field trips and school visits seemingly disappear.

 But what does the museum offer to the community?
-Well, Maria McDaniel, the museum’s deputy head said it highlights ENC’s rich history of science.
+Maria McDaniel, the museum’s deputy head, said it highlights ENC’s rich history of science.

-“Eastern North Carolina is rich with science, fossils, waterways, water systems and this museum will let them know all about what’s in their backyard so you can go out and explore,” said Maria McDaniel the Museum Deputy Head.
+“Eastern North Carolina is rich with science, fossils, waterways, water systems and this museum will let them know all about what’s in their backyard so you can go out and explore,” said McDaniel.

 Doane notes that a place like this sets a bright path for the younger generations.